Practice/Industry Group Overview

 In addition, our attorneys regularly represent licensors and licensees in international and domestic transactions involving software, patent, trademark, copyright and trade secret licenses.
 We routinely negotiate a broad range of commercial contracts.
 Sheppard Mullin also represents clients in negotiating system integration agreements and value added reseller, distribution and original equipment manufacturing agreements.

-Intellectual property transactions and litigation can raise antitrust and trade regulation concerns where the acquisition, sale or enforcement of intellectual property rights might affect market power or lead to a restraint of trade.
-Sheppard Mullin assists businesses in complying with the myriad antitrust and trade regulation laws that might impact such transactions.
-We regularly counsel clients on issues such as price fixing, customer allocation, market allocation, dealer price cutting, price discrimination, tying arrangements, refusals to deal, industry exemptions and the unique laws that apply to regulated industries.
+Intellectual property transactions and litigation can raise antitrust and competition concerns where the acquisition, sale or enforcement of intellectual property rights might affect market power or lead to a restraint of trade.
+Sheppard Mullin advises clients in connection with the antitrust and competition issues that may have an impact on such transactions.
+We regularly counsel clients on antitrust matters with respect to standard setting, patent pooling, product distribution and licensing restraints, pricing practices, mergers and acquisitions, joint ventures and other competitor collaborations.

+We have defended our clients against alleged liability resulting from unlawful patent prosecution and the tying of IP assets; price maintenance and resale distribution problems; antitrust claims associated with the inappropriate use of copyrights, patents and trademarks; and the failure to meet the requirements of licensing agreements.
 We are equally conversant with developments in Western Europe, through the European Union and in the United States, Canada and the Pacific Rim.
-Recognizing the interdependence of international markets, Sheppard Mullin is able to help solve the legal problems of its clients in all these areas.
+Recognizing the interdependence of international markets, Sheppard Mullin is able to help solve the legal problems of its clients in all these areas, with competition resources in London, Brussels, Seoul, Shanghai and Beijing.